Mikkolehtimaki/neuro-mor/README.md

 # MODEL REDUCTION FRAMEWORK

-A framework for defining differetial equation based models used in neuroscience and reducing their dimensionality with mathematical model order reduction (MOR) methods.
+A framework for defining differential equation based models used in neuroscience and reducing their dimensionality with mathematical model order reduction (MOR) methods.

 ## Installation